Magic Pachinko Restorations

 I am always looking to buy vintage pachinko machines.
 However, with the common variety that most people have, the cost of shipping the machine usually outweighs the value of the machine.
 (See "What is my pachinko machine worth?")

-Do you sell parts or pachinko balls?
+Do you sell pachinko balls?